Game-Fusion/Commander-64-GS/README.md

 C64GS can be obtained from this repository or from pastebin.

-The easiest way to install would be to run `pastebin get Z6XNdXzF startup` to save C64GS's v1.0 software to your computer as the startup program.
+The easiest way to install would be to run `pastebin get ZXREDQDW startup` to save C64GS's v1.1 software to your computer as the startup program.